Werewolves of Ceylon

 before nightfall.
 The ‘werewolf’ was standing not far from our luxury seat and quickly noticed what was going on.
 He fixed my daughter with his black eyes: first alienated but then more and more upset, which frightened her even more.
 The sun rose higher and higher, we reached Kantalai and then Sigiriya.
 He got out at every stop and she desperately hoped that we had finally got rid of him.

 But he kept coming back, taking his usual pace.
 We had passed Dambulla and Kurunegala and it started to get dark.
 He stayed and the young thing was getting increasingly nervous.
-Even the Sinhalese cover version of Vader Abraham’s hit ‘The Song of the Smurfs’, apparently the bus driver’s favourite song, was no longer able to soothe her.
+Even the Sinhalese cover version of Fatherr Abraham’s hit ‘The Smurfs Song’, apparently the bus driver’s favourite song, was no longer able to soothe her.
 It wouldn’t take long now before he would spin his hidden belt buckle.
 Turn into a rampaging beast, attack all bus passengers, rip open their throats and drink their blood – or worse!
 The first victim, of course, would be my young companion, with her delicate white neck – a temptation that no werewolf could resist.
 You can’t imagine her relief when finally he disembarked in Polgahawela.